aVadim483/fast-excel-reader/README.md

 # FastExcelReader

-This php-class can read Excel compatible spreadsheets in XLSX format (Office 2007+).
+This library can read Excel compatible spreadsheets in XLSX format (Office 2007+).
 It only reads data, but it does it very quickly and with minimal memory usage.

-If you want to read colors, formats and other properties you need use **PhpSpreadsheet**.
-But if you only want data then your choice is **FastExcelReader**.
+## Introduction

+This library is designed to be lightweight, super-fast and requires minimal memory usage.

+This library creates Excel compatible spreadsheets in XLSX format (Office 2007+).

+**Features**

+* Multiple worksheets
+* Supports autodetect currency/numeric/date types
+* Supports auto formatter and custom formatter of datetime values
-From version 2.0 you can extract images from XLSX files.
+* The library can define and extract images from XLSX files
+* The library can read styling options of cells - formatting patterns, colors, borders, fonts, etc.

 By the way, **FastExcelWriter** also exists - https://github.com/aVadim483/fast-excel-writer